cf-toolsuite/cf-butler/README.md

 A sample Github repository exists [here](https://github.com/pacphi/cf-butler-config-sample).

-Have a look at [secrets.pws.json](samples/secrets.pws.json) for an enable of how to configure secrets for deployment of `cf-butler` to PAS integrating with the aforementioned sample Github repository.
+Have a look at [secrets.pws.json](samples/secrets.pws.json) for an example of how to configure secrets for deployment of `cf-butler` to PAS integrating with the aforementioned sample Github repository.

+On startup `cf-butler` will read files from the repo and cache in a database.
+Each policy's id will be set to the commit id.

 ### To set the operations schedule